unachoza/VuShows/project-worksheet.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.

+ Fake user login became a real user login with Authentication functionality.
+Kozak made a lot of progress with this.

 ## Issues and Resolutions
- Use this section to list of all major issues encountered and their resolution.
+Time Management. increased communications.
+Work duplication. verion control.

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier

 **RESOLUTION**: Missing comma after first object in sources {} object